top of page

 What fats should you be eating?

 So, what fats should you be eating?
-What foods will give you a healthy dose of fat without the healthy dose of extra thigh?
+What foods will give you a healthy dose of fat without the dose of heart disease?
 Here are 12 healthy high fat foods from health.com.
-I thought it was a good list (I will follow any list that tells me to eat chocolate) and it had some good info on each: Olive oil, fish, avocados, eggs, tree nuts, nut butter, dark chocolate, greek yogurt, olives, seeds, soybeans, and, my most appreciated and adored source of fat, cheese.
+I thought it was a pretty good list and I will exclude the animal products.
+(I will follow any list that tells me to eat chocolate) Plus it had some good info on each: Olive oil, avocados, tree nuts, nut butter, dark chocolate, olives, seeds, and soybeans.

 Bottomline is that most people get plenty of fat from their diet and if you're looking for better methods of choosing fat, look at the overall nutritional profile of your food item.
 Choose foods with unsaturated fats that also include many other essential nutrients, like proteins, minerals, and vitamins.